Classification of Champagne vineyards: Pricing structure

 The Échelle des Crus was originally established as a fixed pricing structure.
 The price for a kilogram of grapes was set and vineyards owners would receive a fraction of that price depending on the village rating where they were located.
-Vineyards in Grand cru villages would receive 100% of the price while Premiers crus villages with a 95 rating would receive 95% of the price and so forth down the line.
-Today the business dynamic between Champagne houses and vineyards owners is not so strictly regulated but the classification system still serves as an aid in determining prices with Grand and Premier cru vineyards receiving considerably more for their grapes than vineyards in villages with ratings below 90%.
+Vineyards in grands crus villages would receive 100% of the price while premiers crus villages with a 95 rating would receive 95% of the price and so forth down the line.
+Today the business dynamic between champagne houses and vineyards owners is not so strictly regulated but the classification system still serves as an aid in determining prices with grands and premiers cru vineyards receiving considerably more for their grapes than vineyards in villages with ratings below 90%.